 The output includes the location of the RCS file, the head revision (the latest revision on the trunk), all symbolic names (tags) and some other things.
-For each revision, the revision number, the author, the number of lines added/deleted and the log message are printed.
-All times are displayed in Coordinated Universal Time (UTC).
-(Other parts of CVS print times in the local timezone).
+For each revision, the revision number, the date, the author, the number of lines added/deleted, the committie and the log message are printed.
+All dates are displayed in local time at the client.
+This is typically specified in the \$TZ environment variable, which can be set to govern how log displays dates.

-Note: \log uses '-R' in a way that conflicts with the normal use inside CVS (see Section A.5 [Common options], page 90).
+Note: log uses '-R' in a way that conflicts with the normal use inside CVS (see Section A.5 [Common options], page 96).

-A.14.1 log options
+A.15.1 log options